 Most people are not entrepreneurs, but everyone is a consumer.

-Second, when people do join your business opportunity, most of them will quit within 90 days or less and stop ordering the products when they leave.
+Second, when people do join your business opportunity, most of them will quit within 90-days or less and stop ordering the products when they quit.

 If you build your network marketing business the traditional way you will have a revolving door in your business.
 I know you don’t want that.